LucasHazardous/cors-course/README.md

 # Frontend with separate backend scenario

-Suppose that app's frontend is hosted under f.com and backend consisting of REST API is hosted on a different server under b.com.Backend has CORS set to allow all origins to send requests to it.
+Suppose that app's frontend is hosted under f.com and backend consisting of REST API is hosted on a different server under b.com.
+Backend has CORS set to allow requests from all origins.

 Is there still a chance to protect against an attack described in **CSRF example 1**?
 Instead of using cookies to store session token we can use localStorage or sessionStorage.